210. Research Involving Pregnant Women, Fetuses, and Neonates*

 After delivery, the additional requirements for research involving children (i.e., Subpart D) apply to research involving viable neonates.

 IRB Approval for Research Involving the Placenta, the Dead Fetus or Fetal Material (§46.206)

 The IRB is must review and approve research involving the placenta, dead fetus or macerated fetal material, or cells, tissue, or organs excised from a dead fetus only if information associated with this material is recorded for research purposes in a manner that living individuals (e.g., parents, siblings) can be identified, directly or through identifiers linked to those individuals.
 If such identification is possible, then the individuals who may be identified are research participants and federal regulations for the protection of human participants apply.

 Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of pregnant women, fetuses, or neonates (§46.207)

 Federal regulations include a risk-benefit category for IRB review of research projects involving PG Women/Fetuses that are not approvable under one of the three previously identified types of research (i.e., §46.204, §46.205, or §46.206).
-The University will not engage in this type of research activity.
-If the IRB determines that a research activity meets the criteria for review under §46.207, the Director of the Research Integrity Office and/or the Chair of the IRB will meet with the PI.
+If a University or Affiliate Investigator proposes to engage in research that is not otherwise approvable and therefore requires review under §46.207, the Director of the Research Integrity Office and/or the Chair of the IRB will meet with the PI.
 The purpose of the meeting will be to explore options for review by another IRB in the Western states that regularly reviews pediatric research (e.g., UCSF Benioff Children's Hospitals in San Francisco or Oakland).
 The PI will be encouraged and offered guidance to establish an agreement with the external IRB for regulatory review.